 A recent study highlights that DRaaS has been considered and implemented by many businesses globally as faster data recovery has become necessary.
 Here are some immediate advantages that cloud-based DR offers during the pandemic.

-Advantages of cloud-based Disaster Recovery offers during the pandemic
+Advantages of cloud-based Disaster Recovery offers

 TCO and capex reduction: With stringent budgetary restrictions, cloud-based DR systems offer businesses flexibility and savings through a pay-per-use model.
 No upfront investment to deploy duplicate compute and storage infrastructure.